 This website will provide information about the University's ongoing efforts to prevent the spread of COVID-19.
 A chronological list of the latest updates to this information is available on the page linked below.

 To make an appointment at the Center for Learning Resources, download the EAB Navigate app.
 Instructions can be found here.

-The mission of the Center for Learning Resources (CLR) is to provide academic content support to the students of the University of New Haven using metacognitive strategies that help students become aware of and learn to apply optimal learning processes in the pursuit of creating independent learners.
+The Center for Learning Resources (CLR) provides academic content support to University of New Haven students by employing metacognitive strategies and by helping students to gain awareness of and learn how to apply optimal learning processes in the creative pursuit of becoming independent learners.

-CLR tutors focus sessions on discussions of concepts and processes and typically use external examples to help students grasp and apply the material.
+CLR tutors focus sessions on discussions and demonstrations of key concepts and processes, using external examples to assist students in grasping and applying material.

-The CLR is a past recipient of “Tutoring Program Award of Excellence,” one of the top professional awards in the field that is given by the Association of Tutoring Professionals.
-The center promotes an environment of nonjudgmental support, listens to the needs of students, and works to provide lessons geared toward the individual learning style of each student.
+The CLR is a past recipient of the "Tutoring Program of Excellence Award" from the Association of Tutoring Professionals.
+The center provides a supportive environment where tutors listen to students’ needs and work to provide lessons geared toward individual learning styles.

 The CLR Consists of:

-During the academic year, the CLR generally is open every day expect Saturdays and holidays.
-Tutors who specialize in nearly 30 subjects are available for more than 60 hours each week.
+Tutors specializing in approximately 30 subjects are available for more than 60 hours a week.